-From 1 July 2021 international students will have another option if they wish to continue their stay in the UK.
-At the moment, they can ‘switch’ to Skilled Worker leave if they are able to find a job with an employer who is licenced to employ overseas workers.
-There are also ways to remain if a student has married and/or has made a family life here.
+From 1 July 2021 international students have another option if they wish to continue their stay in the UK.
+It is called the Graduate Route.
+This joins other possible routes for graduates who wish to stay in the UK.
+They can also ‘switch’ to Skilled Worker permission to remain if they are able to find a job with an employer who is licenced to employ overseas workers.
+If a student has married and/or has made a family life here, they can apply to stay on family grounds.
 Or, if they are particularly talented or have an innovative business idea, they may be able to stay on a ‘Start-Up’ or Global Talent visa.
 If none of these apply, the student will have to return to their home country when they have finished their studies and the student leave is expiring.

 The new option is called the ‘Graduate Route’ and applications must be made in the UK.
-International students who have successfully completed an eligible course at undergraduate level or above and hold valid leave as a Student or a Tier 4 Student can apply.
-They must have completed the course at a higher education provider with a good track record of complying with the government rules on sponsoring students.
-Dependent family members will be permitted to stay if they are also in the UK with leave as the dependant of the main student applicant.
+International students who have successfully completed an eligible course at undergraduate level or above and hold valid permission as a Student can apply.
+They must complete a course at a higher education provider with a good track record of complying with the government rules on sponsoring students.
+Dependent family member can stay if they are already in the UK as dependants of the main student applicant.
 However, new dependants will not be able to come to the UK on this route.

 Students who started their studies after September 2020 are eligible to apply from 1 July 2021.
-If the Student or Tier 4 leave expires before 1 July 2021, the graduate is not eligible to use this new route.
+If the Student permission expires before 1 July 2021, the graduate is not eligible to use this new route.

 Graduates are a valuable resource and the government has recognised that the UK can benefit from their talent if they are allowed to stay on after graduation.